probmods/dippl/chapters/03-enumeration.md

 Above we have maintained a first-in-last-out queue of continuations; this results in a depth-first search strategy over program executions.
 Often a more useful approach is to enumerate the highest priority continuation first, based on some heuristic notion of priority.
 For instance, using the score-so-far as priority results in a most-likely-first strategy.
 We can achieve this by simply changing the above code to use a priority queue (instead of `push` and `pop`).

 Here we compare different enumeration orders for a simple computation.
-The argument to the `Enumerate` methods indicates how many executions to complete before stopping.
-Try reducing it to 1, 2, and 3 to see what each method finds in the first few executions.
+The `maxExecutions` option to `Infer` indicates how many executions to complete before stopping.
+Try reducing it to 1, 2, and 3 to see what each strategy finds in the first few executions.

 ~~~
 var binomial = function(){